ausaccessfed/dev-portal/docs/_connect-an-oidc-service/02-connect-oidc-service.md

 You only have one opportunity to copy the Secret, it cannot be recovered later.
 You can however generate a new secret later.
 {: .callout-warning }

-Your service is now available to use immediately in the Test Federation!
+Your service will be automatically registered in the Test Federation.
+However, there will be a delay before you can use the service.
+{: .callout-info }

+This delay includes:
+- metadata generation/publishing
+- cron jobs on Federation Manager's side to ensure shib-sp knows how to respond to the new synthetic service.

+You will see an error message if you attempt to log into the service while it is being processed.
-{: .callout-success }
+{: .callout-warning }